paulrobertlloyd/paulrobertlloyd-v4/src/projects/snyk/index.md

 %}

 Throughout my engagement I also advised on the development of the company’s nascent component library.
 I advocated for developing patterns that carried few assumptions about their intended use, enabling them to be applied more broadly across the product.

+---

+Year
+: 2017

+Role
+: Design and user-experience